 Explore the region

-Discover the region by discovering these must-see addresses.
-Beautiful days and afternoons await you during your stay at our campsite in Bormes-les-Mimosas.
+Discover the region by discovering these essential addresses.
+Beautiful days and afternoons await you during your stay at our campsite in Bormes-les-Mimosas

 Le Lavandou and La Londe both offer an original and pleasant way to discover their charms: the little tourist train.